 Improve Your Sleeping Environment

 Your sleeping environment plays an important role in your ability to sleep well, and your bedroom may not be conducive to quality sleep.
 There may be factors you can’t control, such as noisy neighbors, but there are several ways you can improve your sleeping environment.
-Use blackout curtains to block light, or to disguise other distracting noises.
+Use blackout curtains to block light, or try a white noise machine like shown below, to disguise other distracting noises.
 You should also ensure your bedroom is cool—not cold or hot—to create an optimal sleeping environment.

 Get a Better Mattress